Review Analysis Conclusion

 Sizing and Coverage

 Accurate measurements prevent the frustration of mismatched seams or mid-project shortages.
-Most borders are packaged in rolls spanning roughly 15 to 50 feet in length, with common widths falling between 4 and 7 inches.
+Most borders ship in rolls spanning roughly 15 to 50 feet in length, with common widths falling between 4 and 7 inches.
 A single standard roll is usually sufficient for one modest bedroom or a long kitchen soffit, but larger bathrooms with double vanities or full-wall mirror framing may demand multiple packs.
-Before you order, measure the total linear footage of the area you plan to trim, then add an extra 10 to 15 percent to accommodate pattern repeats, corner cuts, and beginner mistakes.
+Measure the total linear footage of the area you plan to trim, then add an extra 10 to 15 percent to accommodate pattern repeats, corner cuts, and beginner mistakes.
 If the design includes a repeating floral or geometric motif, check the repeat length listed by the manufacturer; larger repeats consume more material at seams.
-Ordering slightly more than you need also ensures color consistency, since separate dye lots can vary subtly.
+Ordering slightly more than you need also helps ensure color consistency, since separate dye lots can vary subtly.

 Feature Tradeoffs